China has become a global hub for opportunities in the education sector.

 - A degree in the relevant subject area.

-- Teaching certification or qualifications, such as PGCE or a teaching license.
+- Teaching certification or qualifications, such as a PGCE or teaching license.

 - Experience teaching in international settings is a plus.